The Royal Commission has published nine audio stories based on survivors’ experiences as revealed in private sessions.

 “The stories released this week are just a small sample of the many circumstances and institutions recounted to the Royal Commission in private sessions”.

 Register for private sessions before they close on 30 September this year.
-Find out more about private sessions.

 Listen to the audio stories.